MrYsLab/python_banyan/docs/example6.md

 One solution is to
 create a multi-threaded application with each event loop running in its own thread.
-This however, introduces unnecessary complexity, and complicates the testing and debug efforts.
+This, however, introduces unnecessary complexity and complicates the testing and debugging efforts.

 If you are using a GUI that provides a callback hook to allow you to link your own code into the GUI's event loop, a much simpler solution is at hand.
 The [tkinter GUI framework](https://docs.python.org/3/library/tk.html) provides such a hook, and we will integrate Banyan into our GUI using this technique.
-Note that many other GUI frameworks also provide a callback hook and the techniques shown here may be applied in a similar fashion to those frameworks.
-The [remi library](https://github.com/dddomodossola/remi) for example, uses a method called *idle* to provide the callback hook.
+Note that many other GUI frameworks also provide a callback hook, and the techniques shown here may be applied similarly to those frameworks.
+The [remi library,](https://github.com/dddomodossola/remi) for example, uses a method called *idle* to provide the callback hook.

 The tkinter callback hook method is called [***after***](http://effbot.org/tkinterbook/widget.htm).